 Take a closer look at the infographic, below, to see how CFOs evaluate the importance of soft skills.

-Interested in soft skills training to advance your career?
-Here are five soft skills and tips for how to develop them:
+If you're interested in soft skills training to advance your career, here are five soft skills and tips for how to develop them:

 1. Public speaking